ilyesAj/the-magic-world-of-Kubernetes/README.md

 - **batch processing**: a group of jobs, data or programs treated as one unit (traitement en lot in french)
 - **legacy system**: outdated system but still being used .
 - **Greenfield project**: A system developed in a total new environment:  new infra, new customers and even new owners.
+- **CNI**: container network interface
+- **CIDR**:(Classless inter-domain routing) also known as Supernets is a method for assigning IP addresses without using the standard IP address classes like Class A, Class B or Class C .
+For example, in the CIDR address 65.70.30.10/26, the /26 indicates the first 26 bits are used to identify the unique network leaving the remaining bits to identify the hosts. with CIDR , we have more control of the network, we can set a 50.25.11.2/17 mask (which whose forbiden in subnetting with classes) with a total of 32,768 IPs in range between 50.25.0.0 - 50.25.127.255.
 -  **Microservices**: microservice architecture theory : 'Small autonomous services modeled around a business domain that work together.' by sam newman . amicroservice architecture is an architectural style that sy=tructures an application as a collection of services that are :
   - Loosely coupled : each component of the system has or make use of little or no knowledge of the the components of the system
 ![loosely coupled](assets/README-4b506.png)